cafebazaar/BazaarPay/README.md

 There are also other optional parameters that you can configure to your needs:

-* `phoneNumber`: Pre-fills the input field of the login screen with the specified number.
+* `phoneNumber` - Pre-fills the input field of the login screen with the specified number.
 By default, it uses a null value, resulting in no pre-filled number.
-* `isEnglish`: Whether force English language for the payment flow.
+* `isEnglish` - Whether force English language for the payment flow.
 The default value is `false` and the Persian language will be used.
-* `isDarkMode`: Payment flow supports Dark Mode for its UI elements.
+* `isDarkMode` - Payment flow supports Dark Mode for its UI elements.
 The parameter enables this option, which is `false` by default and uses Light Mode.

 ### 3. Commit Checkout Token